 Following the signs to the impressively named “Food Court” –

 There is a café/restaurant upstairs but it wasn’t open on either of our visits.
 The food court turns out to be a couple of vending machines:

 While planning we met these Belgians who were off to Duxford for the day.
-The landing fee gets you into the museum as well:
+The landing fee at Duxford gets you into the Imperial War Museum as well:

 Routing sorted out and flight plan submitted, the friendly customs guys let us out to the aircraft.
 No need to refuel this time as last night’s hop from Midden Zeeland hadn’t used too much and Rochester is less than an hour from Kortrijk at our speeds.
 Thumbs-up from the co-pilot and we’re ready to go: